-A user clicks on an ad for an app.
-Their click directs them to their relevant app store (either Google Play or the Apple App store) to download the app.
+- A user clicks on an ad for an app, and gets taken to the relevant app store to download it.

-Once installed and launched for the first time the mechanism in the app, known as the attribution Software Development Kit (SDK) is triggered and records an install.
+- Once the app is installed and launched for the first time, a mechanism known as the attribution SDK (software development kit) is triggered and records an install.
 It then goes back through to search for a matching click or view ID on its database.

-If the SDK finds a match within the attribution window then the ad is then attributed with the credit for getting the user to install the app.
+- If the SDK finds a match within the attribution window, the ad is attributed with getting the user to install the app.

 How to find your device ID

-For an Android enter “*#*#8255#*#*” into the keypad.
-As soon as you type the last digit the GTalk service monitor device will pop up where you will be able to see your device ID.
+On Android, open your phone keypad and enter *#*#8255#*#*.
+As soon as you type the last digit the GTalk service monitor device will pop up where you’ll be able to see your device ID.

-Since the release of iOS 14, Apple has required apps to ask users to opt-in to allowing them to access their IDFA.
-This was the most recent in a long line of changes geared towards consumer privacy.
+Since the release of iOS 14, with its increased focus on user privacy, Apple has required apps to ask users to opt in to sharing their IDFA.

 The future of measurement with (or without) device IDs

-Apple’s deterministic attribution mechanism that aggregates attribution data for iOS apps.
-It is a privacy-centric framework that aims to measure app installs and campaign performance without compromising user identities.
+This is Apple’s privacy-centric framework that aims to measure app installs and campaign performance without compromising user anonymity.

 Machine learning and predictive analytics

-Machine learning algorithms can help to understand trends in user behavior, so that we can predict how valuable these users might be over time, and whether a campaign is likely to be successful.
+Machine learning algorithms can help us understand trends in user behavior, so that we can predict how valuable these users might be over time, and whether a campaign is likely to be successful.

-Incrementality testing through its control and test mechanism gives marketers data-driven results that inform them of the true value of their marketing efforts.
-In particular it can tell what portion of business was the result of a campaign, and what would have occurred organically.
+Incrementality testing uses a control and test mechanism to show the true value of your marketing efforts.
+In particular, it can tell you what portion of business was the result of a campaign, and what would have occurred organically.

-In the context of iOS 14.5, web-to-app flows are now a vital marketing tool helping marketers connect the dots without the use of the IDFA.
-How so?
-Because the journey includes ad networks and owned media, the IDFA does not need to be collected for attribution purposes, and first party data can be used to optimize the experience.
+In the context of iOS 14.5, web-to-app flows help marketers connect the dots without the use of the IDFA.
+This is because the journey includes ad networks and owned media, so first-party data can be used to optimize the experience.

-- Under the new ATT framework, app owners will be required to request access to a user’s IDFA on iOS devices.
+- Under Apple’s ATT privacy framework, app owners have to request access to a user’s IDFA on iOS devices.